 Watermelon is 92% water.
-A cup of contains about 140 ml water, while a slice contains 260 ml water.
-It hydrates the body better than plain water, though, as it’s rich in electrolytes.
+A slice equals a cup of water, as it has 260 ml of water.
+It quickly hydrates the body as it’s high in electrolytes!

 How much water should I drink a day?

 There hasn’t been established an official recommended daily intake of water.
 Every person has different requirements.
 Water intake depends on many factors such as sex, environmental conditions, and activity level.
 For instance, you require much more water when you go jogging during the summer than relaxing at home during the winter.

 In most cases, 2.7 liters of water are more than enough for women.
 Men need about 3.7 liters a day.
 Hence, women require approximately 11 8 fl oz glasses of water a day, while men require 15 glasses.

 Other authorities recommend even lower doses.
 For instance, the European Food Safety Authority advises women to drink 2 liters and men 2.5 liters of water a day.